 Stir in chopped red bell pepper, sweet potato, remaining 1 tsp sea salt, oregano, cumin, chili powder, and black pepper.

-After stirring for a couple of minutes, add 4 c of vegetable broth.
+After stirring for a couple of minutes, add 4 c of vegetable broth and your can of diced tomatoes with the liquid.
 Keep the heat on medium until stew is simmering for approximately 10 minutes.
 Check the sweet potato for doneness by placing the sharp tip of a knife or fork into a piece of sweet potato.
 You should be able to pierce the middle of the sweet potato piece easily.
 If not, simmer it a bit longer.

 Add 3 c of cooked or canned beans and cook on medium heat for an additional 5 minutes.

 Serve with chopped green onion or parsley on top.
 Can be served alongside bread or with rice, if you like.